McIntyre-Lab/events/README.md

 Simulated data and output that was used in the preparing of the manuscript and evelopment of Event Analysis is also available.

 ## CHANGELOG:

+## v1.0.14 -> v1.0.16

+* Added citation and URL of the G3 manuscript.

+### Bug fixes:
+* Fixes a minor error when extracting annotated junctions when attempting to reopen the output file for writing.
+* Fixes a minor bug in the run_buildAnnotations.sh script.

 ## v1.0.13e -> v.1.0.14
 ### Bug fixes: